 Once It’s up to normal operating temp, you can now set the timing with a timing light.
 Grab a paper clip and straighten it out and then bend it to a “U” shape.
 Inside of the small plastic box that is next to the underhood fuse box, you’ll find a diagram (shown in the second pic below).
 Insert the paper clip into the terminals marked “E1” and “Te1” (as shown in the 3rd picture below).

 1985-1986 (and some 1987‘s) EFI trucks do not have this box, you’ll find the spot to jump it at the DRIVERS side fenderwell.
 It is the connector that has 2 wires (not 1, not 3 or 4, just 2).
 It looks like a wiring harness connector and should be “plugged” into a rubber grommet mounted on the inner fenderwell.
+It's the same connector you've used to count the codes when your "check engine" light is on.
 Shown below.

 Fire up the engine and make sure it is at normal operating temperature, and close to normal idle speed (700 to 900 rpm).
 Point the timing light down to the front pulley, with the connector jumped, slowly turn the distributor until the mark on the front pulley lines up with the “5” degree mark on the oil pump pointer.
 You are now set to “base timing”.
 Now pull the jumper out of the diagnostic box, the timing should move up to the “12” degree mark.
 If it doesn’t move when you pull the jumper out, it’s possible you have the throttle position sensor mis-adjusted or the jumper wasn’t fully seated into the diagnostic connector. check both and then perform the above steps again.